Why is stopping gender violence a 'women's issue'?

 Laura is a freelance writer.
 Women Under Siege has published only her first name because she is receiving threats based on her work.
 She last wrote here about the gender disparities of laws in conflict zones.

-More articles in WMC Women Under Siege by Tag: Sexualized violence, Rape, Law
+More articles by Tag: Sexualized violence, Rape, Law